balzack/databag/README.md

 The app is available on fdroid as well as the google and apple stores.
 You can test out the project [here](https://databag.coredb.org/#/create), but don't post anything important as this server is regularly wiped.
 Feedback on the UI/UX, bugs or features is greatly appreciated.

-## Project Vision
+## Project Goal

-Imagine an internet where the dominant services prioritized creating value over collecting data.
-Currently, these services exist primarily to subject us to advertisement.
-Triggering our fears drives engagement, fueling their revenue engine to our detriment.
-On top of this, these services make us more susceptible to surveillance and censorship.

-It doesn't have to be this way.
-A data model in which we host and are responsible for our data would force internet services to prioritize their actual value, all while protecting us from surveillance and censorship.
-There is hope in the growing self-hosting community, and for it to be truly transformational, it will need to reach the average non-technical person.

-Databag aims to bridge that gap by enabling self-hosting on consumer electronics.
+Databag aims to bridge the knowlage gap in the self-hosting community by supporting consumer electronics and thereby making it available to the average non-technical person.
 The hope is to one day be able to buy an inexpensive device like a router from a store and start self-hosting without any other technical knowledge.
 While self-hosting provides the most control and legal protections, people could choose to use cloud hosting services for their data when otherwise not possible.

 ## Installation